 Seating: A comfortable couch or recliner to kick back on is one of the most important components of a well-stocked man cave and if you’re planning on inviting the guys, make that recliners.

 Décor: What are you into?
 Whether it’s the Lakers or literature, this is the place to put all of the memorabilia that hasn’t found a home in the rest of your house.
+This is the time to represent for your favorite team like the Eagles.
+You could head to Fanatics to get jerseys or to Neon Mama to find a nice sign for the man cave.

 Entertainment: TVs, gaming set ups, sound systems, pool tables and poker tables are the meat and potatoes of the typical man cave but if your tastes run in a different direction, entertainment can take the form of electric guitars or woodworking and gardening supplies.